-Fundamentals of the Qumulo System
+Fundamentals of the Qumulo File Data Platform

-Before diving into the individual components of the system, there are several foundational assumptions that are important in understanding the Qumulo architecture:
+Before diving into the individual components of the file data platform, there are several foundational assumptions that are important in understanding the Qumulo architecture:

 - Qumulo provides a distributed system that presents a single namespace.
-Qumulo's systems are shared-nothing clusters of independent nodes.
+Qumulo's file data platform consists of shared-nothing clusters of independent nodes.
 Each node provides capacity and performance.
 Individual nodes stay in constant coordination with each other.
 Any client can connect to any node and read and write in the namespace. - 2.
-Qumulo's File System is optimized for scale.
+Qumulo's file data platform is optimized for scale.
 We ensure all aspects of our product can comfortably support petabytes of data, billions of files, millions of operations, and thousands of users. - 3.
-Qumulo's File System is highly available and immediately consistent.
+Qumulo's file data platform is highly available and immediately consistent.
 Qumulo's unstructured data platform is built to withstand component failures in the infrastructure while still providing reliable service to clients.
 We do this through the use of software abstraction, erasure coding, advanced networking technologies, and rigorous testing.
 When data is written to Qumulo's software, we do not acknowledge that write to the service, user, or compute node until we have stored that data in persistent storage.
 Thus any read will be of a coherent view of the data (as opposed to eventually consistent models). - 4.
 Qumulo delivers software built for the public, private, and hybrid cloud.
 Qumulo's software makes few assumptions about the platform on which it runs.
 It abstracts the underlying physical or virtual hardware resources in order to take advantage of the best public and private cloud infrastructure.
-This enables us to leverage the rapid innovation in compute, networking, and storage technologies driven by the cloud providers and the ecosystem of component manufacturers. - 5.
-The Qumulo File System is API-first.
+This enables us to leverage the rapid innovation in compute, networking, and storage technologies driven by the cloud providers and the ecosystem of component manufacturers.

+- 5. The Qumulo file data platform is API-first.
 Every capability built by Qumulo first emerges as API endpoints.
-We then present a curated set of those endpoints in our command line interface (CLI) and our management UI (GUI).
-This includes system creation, data management, performance and capacity analytics, authentication, and data accessibility.

-- Qumulo ships innovation rapidly and regularly.
+We then present a curated set of those endpoints in our command-line interface (CLI) and our visual interface.
+This includes system creation, data management, performance and capacity analytics, authentication, and data accessibility. - 6.
+Qumulo ships new software rapidly and regularly.
 We release new versions of our software every two weeks.
 This enables us to rapidly respond to customer feedback, drive constant improvement in our product, and insist on production-quality code from our teams. - 7.
 Qumulo's customer success team is highly responsive, connected, and agile.
-Each file system from Qumulo has the ability to connect to remote monitoring via our Mission Qontrol cloud-based monitoring service.
-Our customer success team uses that data to help customers through incidents, provide insight into product usage, and to alert customers when their systems are experiencing component failures.
+Each file data platform from Qumulo has the ability to connect to remote monitoring via our Mission Qontrol cloud-based monitoring service.
+Our customer success team uses that data to help customers through incidents, provide insight into product usage, and alert customers when their systems are experiencing component failures.
 This combination of intelligent support and rapid product innovation powers an industry-leading NPS score of 80+.